Influenza virus vaccine, live (Into the nose)

 How to Use This Medicine:

-- Children 2 to 8 years of age who have not received the nasal vaccine before should receive 2 doses at least 1 month apart.
-If your child needs a second dose of this vaccine, it is very important for him to receive the second dose on schedule.
-If you must cancel the appointment, make another appointment as close to that date as possible.
+- Children 2 to 8 years old who have not previously received influenza vaccine will need 2 doses of the vaccine given at least 1 month apart.
+If your child needs a second dose, make sure he receives it on schedule.

 Drugs and Foods to Avoid: